Download our FREE smartphone app today!

 Non-Contact Boxing and Elite Football Training Boost Skills and Confidence

-Girls in Year 7 and 8 have been participating in non-contact boxing and elite football training sessions after school on Mondays.
+Girls in Year 7 and 8 at Harris Academy Bermondsey have been participating in non-contact boxing after school on Mondays.

-Through the boxing, students are learning transferable life skills such as discipline, resilience, leadership and team work, as well as specific boxing skills (footwork, stance, guard, nutrition and circuit training), taught by an England boxing coach.
+Through the sessions at Afewee Boxing Club in Brixton, students are learning transferrable life skills such as discipline, resilience, leadership and team work, as well as specific boxing skills (footwork, stance, guard, nutrition and circuit training), taught by an England boxing coach.